dakratos-bit/kingsxchange1/README.md

 Work in progress — currently focused on [add: what you're building next, e.g. login/signup flow, backend integration, etc.]

-## What I Learned

-Building this project helped me get hands-on with responsive layout techniques (CSS Grid and Flexbox), working with live/dynamic data on the frontend, and designing for a specific target audience's needs.

 ## Live Demo

 Not yet hosted — [add link here once deployed, e.g. via Netlify/Vercel]